• Star Dust

 Bio:

-Ruth Chase is a multimedia artist whose work speaks to the value of people to their community—working with themes of belonging, visibility, and what it means to be a human.
-Ruth is a graduate of the San Francisco Art Institute whose artistic practice is inquiry-based and engages community bridge-building.
+Ruth Chase is a multimedia artist born in Venice, CA, living in Tennessee.
+She is a graduate of the San Francisco Art Institute whose artistic practice is inquiry-based and engages community bridge-building.
 She was awarded a Certificate of Appreciation from the City of Los Angeles for Art in Action and a grant to an individual artist from the Carl Jacobs Foundation.
 She was granted a residency at the Millay Colony for the Arts in NY, published in Professional Artist Magazine, Catapult Art Magazine, and Huffington Post, and has taught at the Crocker Art Museum.
 Ruth was a featured artist on the Dead Files TV program and was awarded an Artist in Residence at Nevada County Arts for Artist Activating Communities through a grant from the California Arts Council for three consecutive years.
 Her film BELONGING screened at the 18th Annual Nevada City Film Festival and Wild & Scenic Film Festival.
 Ruth received the Legendary Female Artist of Venice, exhibited in The Crocker Kingsley, the Museum of Northern California Art, and the Diego Rivera Gallery at the San Francisco Art Institute.

 View More